Rapptz/discord.py/docs/api.rst

     Note that you can get the guild from :attr:`~abc.GuildChannel.guild`.

-    This requires :attr:`Intents.guilds` to be enabled.

     :param channel: The guild channel that got created or deleted.
     :type channel: :class:`abc.GuildChannel`

 .. function:: on_guild_channel_update(before, after)

     Called whenever a guild channel is updated. e.g. changed name, topic, permissions.

-    This requires :attr:`Intents.guilds` to be enabled.

     :param before: The updated guild channel's old info.
     :type before: :class:`abc.GuildChannel`